tingwai-to/FEA_interpolation/README.md

 result = triangle.sample('linear', points, jit='cpu')  # CPU JIT
 result = triangle.sample('linear', points, jit='gpu')  # GPU JIT
 ```
 This linearly interpolates values at `points` inside `triangle` using non-jit, CPU, or GPU.
-Replace `'linear'` with `'idw'` for inverse distance weighting or `'nearest'` for nearest neighbor interpolation.
+Replace `'linear'` with `'idw'` or `'nearest'` for inverse distance weighting and nearest neighbor interpolation respectively.

+##Prerequisites
+* numpy
+* scipy
+* numba
+* CUDA

+##Thank you
+I want to thank Matthew Turk and the [Data Exploration Lab](https://dxl.ncsa.illinois.edu/people/) team at the National Center for Supercomputing Applications [(NCSA)](http://www.ncsa.illinois.edu/) for their continued support and help.